ZeusPerez/4-in-a-row-kata/README.md

 The board consists of a rectangle of cells that could be occupied by a blue(B) or red(R) tile or empty(X).
 The winner is the one who has 4 tiles in a row either horizontally, vertically or diagonal.

-For example, giving the following board:
+For example, giving the following board (the arrows are just to indicate how the tiles are inserted, but they are not supposed to be in the input):

 |↓|↓|↓|↓|↓|↓|↓|
 |-|-|-|-|-|-|-|